 - The Griya Villas & Spa: The most luxurious accommodations in Amed, these seafront villas shine with impeccable Bali design.
 Each villa features a private swimming pool with the best of the bunch delivering epic ocean views.

 Surfing around the web you’ll hear mixed reviews about Lovina, a stretch of small fishing villages tagged onto the north coast of Bali.
-Some travellers experience an immediate wave of boredom here as there’s little to do beyond walking along the volcanic beaches and grabbing a happy-hour drink or a sundowner at a small local bar.
+Some visitors experience an immediate wave of boredom here as there’s little to do beyond walking along the volcanic beaches and grabbing a happy-hour drink or a sundowner at a small local bar.

 And that’s precisely why you might love it.